Optimal execution and speculation with trade signals

 In this section, we show how a trader who receives the private signal $Z$ executes a position with market orders over some finite time horizon $[0,T]$.
 The trader's performance criterion is the expected utility of terminal wealth.

 The self-exciting nature of our system requires special care to avoid blow-ups.
 Thus, we introduce a lower bound on liquidity so that liquidity taking orders (i.e., market orders and limit order cancellations) are limited by the supply of liquidity in the market.
-The lower bound on liquidity can be interpreted as a circuit breaker that is imposed by the exchange to ensure a well-functioning market.
-As we show, the circuit breaker ensures that the value function of the optimization problem is non-degenerate.
+The lower bound on liquidity can be interpreted as a threshold that triggers a trading halt imposed by the exchange to ensure a well-functioning market.
+As we show in this section's main result Theorem~\ref{thm:continuity_all}, the trading halt ensures that the value function of the optimization problem is non-degenerate.
 Finally, we illustrate the market model with signals and showcase the performance of the optimal strategy.